-Note that perhaps surprisingly, the firm wage constraints thus appear to make firms better off in equilibrium, rather than being purely costly, as one would expect in partial equilibrium.
+Perhaps surprisingly, the constraints thus appear to make firms better off in equilibrium, rather than being purely costly, as one would expect in partial equilibrium.
 Relatedly, the equity would appear to come at a cost for workers, in addition to distorting allocations from what a benevolent planner would choose.

-The Profitability of a Fixed Wage Consider then an individual firm deviating to a fixed wage in this context.
-Figure 2 shows how the firm compares to equilibrium firms in terms of its choices of wages, market tightness, vacancy rate, hiring rate, as well as firm and worker value.
-The deviating firm offers a higher present value of wages than equilibrium firms, thus attracting more job seekers and hiring more workers per vacancy - consistent with the deviating firm being more forward-looking in setting wages.
+The Profitability of a Fixed Wage Consider then an individual firm deviating to a fixed wage in this setting.
+Beginning with a version of the model without shocks, to isolate the benefit of the commitment provided by the wage, Figure 3 shows how the firm compares to equilibrium firms in terms of its choices of wage, corresponding market tightness, vacancy rate, hiring rate, as well as firm and worker value.
+The deviating firm offers a higher wage than equilibrium firms, thus attracting more job seekers and hiring more workers per vacancy - consistent with the deviating firm being more forward-looking in its wage setting (as it avoids the incentive to cut wages ex post).
 It also creates more vacancies than equilibrium firms - consistent with the ability to commit raising the profitability of vacancy creation.
-And for both reasons, the deviating firm grows faster than equilibrium firms while the deviation lasts.
-(Note that while the effects are generally monotonic in the duration of the wage, with the present value of wages - the allocative wage variable - rising in duration, this does not require the implied per-period wage to be monotonically increasing, because the probability of reverting back to equilibrium declines in duration.)37
+And for both reasons, the deviating firm grows faster than equilibrium firms while the deviation lasts.40

+These effects also appear to generally be monotonic in the duration of the wage - with the exception of the per-period wage.
+Even though the present value of wages rises in the duration of wages, the implied per-period wage need not, because the probability of reverting to the (low) equilibrium wage also falls in duration.